 Let me tell you the truth: most stores don’t actually sell maternity clothes.
 Some regular stories, like H&M or Old Navy, offer maternity wear, but there’s a catch – they no longer sell maternity wear in-store anywhere in any country.
-The last thing you want is to buy clothes, or even worse – jeans, you’ve never tried on a body you have no idea how anything fits anyways.
+The last thing you want is to buy clothes, or even worse – jeans, you’ve never tried on a body you have no idea how anything fits anyway.

-After an awful amount of research, I found out that the only H&M still left with maternity section in-store was the one on Regent Street in London.
-Cramped in a corner of kids clothes, you had to dig through a pile of random shirts and sweaters cramped on hangers in a random order.
+After an awful amount of research, I found out that the only H&M still left with a maternity section in-store was the one on Regent Street in London.
+Cramped in a corner of kids’ clothes, you had to dig through a pile of random shirts and sweaters cramped on hangers in a random order.
 It’s definitely not a magical experience a mom-to-be wants to experience.

 In my opinion, don’t even bother going to dedicated maternity stores or baby stores like Prenatal.
 While they’re good for baby clothes and accessories, their maternity section is seriously designed for you to look like a circus tent or someone going to a funeral.

 I’m seriously not sure why, but I noticed that 99% of maternity wear is either black or horizontally striped as you clearly want to create an illusion of being even wider than you are when pregnant.
 Or you can get super-tight grey cotton shirts that can only fit a giant bump, so forget about them in the second trimester.